idx-labs/openstack-network-slicing/lab0/README.md

 ### Create the VM on the KVM node.

-On the KVM node, build a backing image.
+On the KVM node, build an image based on the vSRX image.

 ```
 export IMG_PATH=/var/lib/libvirt/images